Megaleo/dixit-telegram-bot/README.md

 # dixit-telegram-bot
-Bot for Telegram to play Dixit with your friends!
+A Telegram Bot to play Dixit with your friends!